The Most Valuable Website Features for Financial Services Firms

 5. Mobile Optimization

-With over 60% of web traffic now coming from mobile devices, a responsive, mobile-optimized website is no longer optional—it’s essential.
-Financial services firms must ensure that every feature, from client portals to forms, works flawlessly on smartphones and tablets.
-A clunky mobile experience can deter potential clients, especially younger demographics like millennials and Gen Z, who increasingly dominate the investor pool and prefer managing finances on the go.
+With over 60 percent of web traffic coming from mobile devices, a responsive, mobile-optimized site is essential.
+Every feature—from client portals to forms—must perform seamlessly across smartphones and tablets.
+A poor mobile experience can deter prospects, particularly younger investors like millennials and Gen Z, who expect on-the-go access to financial services.

 6. Personalization Through AI and Data Analytics